Drylian123/SLIM/README.md

 # SLIM
-Structural Landmarking and Interaction Modelling: on Resolution Dilemmas in Graph Classification
+Structural Landmarking and Interaction Modelling: A “SLIM” Network for Graph Classification

 ### step1.
 Run or put the decompressed data folder in the data set project which you want，